Clayco

-Corey Kerr (born September 2), better known as Clayco is a record producer from Atlanta, Georgia.
-He is best known for his production with Destroy Lonely, and Playboi Carti amongst others.
-He is the founder of the collective, Underworld Online.
+Corey Kerr (born September 2), better known as Clayco, is a record producer from Atlanta, Georgia.
+He is best known for his production for Destroy Lonely and Playboi Carti, among others.
+He is the founder of the collective Underworld Online.

 Early life

-Kerr was born in Clayton, Georgia, which is where he got his rap name from.
+Kerr was born in Atlanta, Georgia and grew up in nearby Clayton County, Georgia which is where he got his rap name from.
 Growing up, Kerr was surrounded by music, with his parents playing music from genres such as R&B and rap.
 Kerr stated how he listened to a lot of Nas, Jadakiss, Kanye West, Michael Jackson.
 Kerr also played the trombone as a kid when he was in the third grade.
-Outside of music, Kerr also identified himself as a "big gamer" growing up, he was inspired by his uncle and played a lot of fantasy games such as Kingdom of Hearts, Devil May Cry, Soul Calibur, Kerr's favorite was Kingdom Hearts.
+Outside of music, Kerr also identified himself as a "big gamer" growing up, he was inspired by his uncle and played a lot of fantasy games such as Kingdom Hearts, Devil May Cry, Soul Calibur, Kerr's favorite was Kingdom Hearts.
 He stated how he had the Wii growing up, but went to his friend's house to play on his Xbox.

 Career

 Clayco has been working with Destroy Lonely since 2019.
-He gave praise to the rapper, writing how “There’s always something new going on, whether it’s music or lifestyle.
-That’s why I know Lone will go far.”
+He gave praise to the rapper, writing how "There's always something new going on, whether it's music or lifestyle.
+That's why I know Lone will go far."

 In 2022, Kerr, along with s.sort and Carter helped with the production of Lonely's track, "If Looks Could Kill" off of his self-titled album.
 Nearing the end of 2022, in November, he founded his collective, Underworld Online.
-In March of 2025, he also helped with the production of Playboi Carti's track, "Opm Babi" off of his album, Music.
+In March 2025, he also helped with the production of Playboi Carti's track, "OPM BABI" off of his album, Music.

 Production

-Rolling Stone stated how Clayco and his collective "strikes a balance between the sinister beats of early Three 6 Mafia and the melodic drama of the Cure."
+Rolling Stone stated how Clayco and his collective "strikes a balance between the sinister beats of early Three 6 Mafia and the melodic drama of The Cure."